Cerro Vista Farm

 Skills Desired: Workers with farming or gardening experience who can commit to the entire 26-week program will be given preference in the hiring process.

-Meals: Interns will receive a CSA share of vegetables plus fresh bread, eggs, and honey each week, and a vegetarian Lunch is provided Monday through Friday.
-They will be responsible for obtaining any other food they want to eat and for preparing their own meals in the community kitchen.
+Meals: Interns will receive a CSA share of vegetables from 6/21 through 10/16.
+A vegetarian Lunch is provided Mondays, Tuesdays, Wednesdays, and Fridays from 5/10 through 10/15.
+Interns will be responsible for obtaining any other food they want to eat and for preparing their own meals in the community kitchen.

 Housing: The farm will provide a 10' x 10' private cabin space for each intern or apprentice.
 Cabins have electricity and wireless high speed internet.
 Cooking and bathing happen in separate community buildings that are shared by the interns.